Shurun-Wang/ECGDenoiser/README.md

 ## Data Preparation

- - We have provided the noise signals and clean ECG signals in `Data/`

- - You can download the raw data (QT Database and the MIT-BIH Noise Stress Test Database) from Physionet
+ - You can download the raw data (QT Database, LUDB and the MIT-BIH Noise Stress Test Database) from Physionet

 ## How to run this project